The UK Health Security Agency will provide updated figures on monkeypox later on Thursday.

 26 May 2022

-The first cases of monkeypox have now been identified in Wales and Northern Ireland.
+The monkeypox virus has now been identified across the UK with the first recorded cases in Wales and Northern Ireland.

 Dr Giri Shankar, director of health protection for Public Health Wales, said: “We are working with the UK Health Security Agency (UKHSA), Public Health Scotland, and Public Health Agency Northern Ireland, and we are ready to respond to cases of monkeypox in Wales.